 However, management must be involved in devising a strategic approach for a more significant impact.
 If you’re a decision-maker interested in implementing a complete SSDLC from scratch, here’s how to get started:

 Your organization already has a secure SDLC implemented?
 Fantastic, well done!
 There is always room for improvement.
-One way to determine your standing is by comparing it with how other organizations built their security program and what activities they perform.
+One way to determine your standing is by evaluating your program based on how other organizations built their security program and what activities they perform.
 The BSIMM (Building Security In Maturity Model) can help with just that.